 Many learners make the fundamental error of trying to learn from an Excel reference book that attempts to document (though not teach) everything that Excel can do.
 Of course, no single book could ever actually do this.
-(There are some advanced Excel features that easily justify an entire book of their own).
+There are some single advanced Excel features (such as Power Pivot, Power Query/Get & Transform and DAX) that have had entire 500+ page books devoted to them).
+For most Excel business users, it would clearly be a waste of effort to attempt to master these highly technical subjects (though you can, if you have the time and inclination, master these skills using our Expert Skills book).